 University departments, schools and institutes (non-student organizations)

-- Banners, Fliers, Chalking & Posters Policy (OSEP)
+- Banners, Flyers, Chalking & Posters Policy (OSEP)

 - Campus Disruptions (OGC)